Israel men's national lacrosse team: History

 Israel became able to compete in international tournaments once the Israel Lacrosse Association was officially recognized by World Lacrosse in April 2011.

-In preparation for its first major international tournament, the 2014 World Lacrosse Championship, Israel held tryouts in July 2013 at Wingate Institute in Netanya, selecting a roster of 46 men.
+In preparation for their first World Lacrosse Championship in 2014, Israel held tryouts in July 2013 at Wingate Institute in Netanya, selecting a roster of 46 men.
 The roster consisted of both Israelis and non-Israeli Jews from around the world, with the majority of the roster composed of Americans.
 Any Jew, due to being eligible for Israeli citizenship under the law of return may play for Israel in the tournament, based on the rules of World Lacrosse.

 World Lacrosse Championships

 Israel first competed at the World Lacrosse Championship in 2014, played in Denver, Colorado.
 Israel finished in 7th place out of 38 teams, after winning six of their eight games played.

 Israel hosted the 2018 World Lacrosse Championship in Netanya.

 World Lacrosse Championships record

 2014 World Lacrosse Championship

 Playing in its first-ever world championships, Israel very nearly duplicated Scotland's feat, twice narrowly falling in games that could have advanced the team into the Blue Division.
 After reaching the quarterfinals, the Israelis led Australia in the third quarter before dropping a tough 9-8 decision.
 Then in a placement round game, Israel made a dramatic comeback to push England to overtime before suffering a 10-9 setback.
 Israel finished seventh after defeating Blue Division squad Japan.